emqx/emqx-docs/en_US/advanced/telemetry.md

 # Telemetry

 ::: tip
-Telemetry was added to EMQ X in version 4.2-rc.1.
+Telemetry was added in the community(EMQ X Broker) version after 4.2.1-rc.1
 :::

 EMQ collects information about the usage of EMQ X through telemetry.
 This function is designed to provide us with comprehensive information about users and communities, as well as an understanding of how EMQ X is used.
 Sharing these metrics with us can help us better understand how you use our products and can continuously help us improve our products.